Our Pick of the Victoria Falls Tours

-This post summarizes our top 15 things to do at Victoria Falls.
+This post summarizes our top 14 things to do at Victoria Falls.
 Both on the Zimbabwe side and Zambia side at Livingstone.
-It doesn’t aim to cover all Victoria Falls tours on offer.
+It doesn’t aim to cover ALL of the Victoria Falls tours on offer.
 But we do give you our candid opinions.

 Most of the excursions below are available from either side of the falls.
 If it is only available on one side, we’ll tell you.
 However with the new uni-visa, there’s nothing to stop you from enjoying activities on either side of the Victoria Falls.